-1. Begin an enterprise which sells garden gates door to door.
+1. Begin an enterprise which sells garden gates.
 On your sales trips, take with you a smart folder which has a large photograph of each gate you are selling.
 Provide potential customers with a price which includes installation.
 Your target houses should be easy to spot!

-2. Start a home based computer bureau.
+2. Start a home based business support bureau.
 There are hundreds of business computer programs available such as wages, record files and accounts.
-Buy and use these programs to provide a computer service to local businesses.
+Buy and use these programs to provide a service to local businesses.

 3. Set up a business which promotes the making of lampshades.
 Lampshade making can be sold as either, an interesting new hobby, or a business opportunity.
 Produce a mail order catalogue of lampshade making equipment and supplies.
 Advertise your catalogue in craft magazines.